casvel/15-Puzzle/README.md

 # 15-Puzzle
-15-Puzzle solver using A* implemented with Go and Javascript (for the visualization).
+15-Puzzle solver using A* implemented with Go and Javascript (for visualization).